nqminds/edgesec/docs/docs/about.md

 title: About
 ---

-This is **nquiring**minds's documentation website for the ManySecured project.
+This is **nquiring**minds's documentation website for the EDGESec project.

 For more information, please visit
 [the **nquiring**minds website](https://nqmcyber.com).